isagimon/FAIR_Implementation_ABM/README.md

 ---

+## 📖 Usage Instructions

+For detailed instructions on how to run and use this model, see the [USAGE.md](USAGE.md) file.

 ## 📬 Contact

 If you have questions or would like to collaborate, please open an issue or contact the maintainer: